10 Tips for Living in London

 "I also brought my dog with me and went through the PETS travel scheme.
 The process takes six months and you have to complete all the steps exactly in order and within the correct time frame or your animal does not get in.
 If you are even thinking about living or working in London and you have a pet then start the process asap.
 I also recommend Virgin Atlantic for pet travel.
 They are really efficient and good at what they do.
 I had no problems getting my dog over here.
 Probably the biggest obstacle so far has been the weather and people tend not to be friendly for a very long time," said an expat living in London.

 Another expat in London said, "I brought 2 cats with me from Canada to the UK and it went well.
 Air Canada were most unhelpful so I contacted James Cargo Service (which have a Livestock service) in the UK directly to speak with them.
-They take the animals off the plane and into the Animal Control Centre at Heathrow.
+They take the animals off the plane and into the Heathrow Animal Reception Centre (HARC).
 They were superb and checked my paperwork (faxed over) before I arrived.
 The staff at Animal Control couldn't have been kinder.
 Unfortunately my vet in Canada had used the wrong tick treatment for the UK (Revolution is the product there and it needed to be Frontline for the UK), so they were kept in quarantine for a day.
 James Livestock transported the cats (at my expense to me elsewhere in the UK the following day).
 So I never ended up using an agent and it worked out fine.
 Bring some of your pet's usual litter and food to help them adjust to everything else being new - as even drinking water will taste different for them."